tizonia/tizonia-openmax-il/docs/sphinx-src/manual/manual.rst

 **Play the music, not matter what**
   Tizonia uses fuzzy string matching techniques to match your search keywords against the data provided by the streaming services.
 This maximizes the chances of finding the music that you want.
-And for when a search returns no results Tizonia may try a 'I'm Feeling Lucky' guess.
+When a search returns no results Tizonia may at times try a 'I'm Feeling Lucky' guess.

 **Non-stop music**
   Tizonia's play queue always runs in **looped** mode.
-There is currently no way to configure non-looped playback (see [#f1]_).
+There is currently no way to configure non-looped playback (although this may be added in the future, see [#f1]_).

 **Limit the distractions**
   By limiting the interactions.
 No fast-forward or rewind.
 Only skip to next/previous track (see [#f2]_).
-No elaborate 'ncurses' CLI interface to play with.
-There is some track info and a simple visual progress bar.
+There is no elaborate 'ncurses' CLI interface to interact with.
+But there is some track info and a simple visual progress bar.

 **Reduced 'muscle-memory'**
-  Finding the music that you want and listening to it should only require a single command-line option typed on the terminal.
-E.g.:
-  ``tizonia --spotify-album "Islands"``.
+  Finding the music that you want and listening to it should require a single command-line option on the terminal.
+E.g.: ``tizonia --spotify-album "Islands"``.
 Bash and Zsh completions are available.
 There is also a `Oh-my-zsh <https://ohmyz.sh/>`_ plugin available `here
   <https://github.com/tizonia/tizonia-openmax-il/blob/master/player/tools/tizonia.plugin.zsh>_.

 .. toctree::